mattermost/mattermost-plugin-channel-export/docs/README.md

-This plugin allows channel export into a human readable format.
+This plugin exports channel messages into a human readable, `.csv` file format.